 North Eastern York County History In Preservation NeyChip

 "In 1804, Frederick Day, an English Quaker, made a plat of fifty-two lots and disposed of them by lottery.
 The town he called New Holland, In 1814, he laid out an additional section of 162 lots, which in the printed deeds, was denominated "New Holland continued."
 This village is on the Susquehanna River, at the mouth of one of the branches of the Conewago Creek familiarly called "The Gut".
 Some of the first settlers in this locality, in 1734, were Quakers, and for a time, a tract of land was reserved by the Penns for a meeting house.
 For about thirty years New Holland was known as an important lumber centre...
 In 1807, Frederick Day built a large stone house which was later owned by Jacob Lichty, until it was removed in 1904.
 Mr. Licthy conducted the village store from 1863 to 1905.
 John Hyder kept the first store.
-New Holland became a post town named Day's Landing in 1825...
+New Holland became a post town named Day's Landing in 1825.
+When a post office was established at Mt.
+Wolf, two miles distant, this one was discontinued..
 There were at one time four hotels in the town...In the early part of the century, it was supposed that New Holland was destined to become large, but its lumber interests ceased after the Northern Central Railway was completed in 1851. " History of York County Vol I George Prowell 1907

 “Conoy Store Company, owned by Baker, donated a plot of ground in the central section of the town for church purposes.
 This was in 1926, during the pastorship of the Rev George Heiss, Mr. J. E. Baker furnished the stone and concrere for the building, along with ornamental glass windows.
 In addition, he contributed toward the interior furnishings and decorations.
 The men of the Union Baker Plant erected the building and the women assisted by carrying in lumber and lime.
 This work was done in the evenings after working hours, and many in the community helped out.
 The cornerstone was laid in August 22, 1926 and the Church was dedicated in that following May….For one entire week before the dedication, Mr. John E. Baker himself and Miss Hipple, who was later to marry him, and devoted Fred Hoffmeyer spent all their time carefully inspecting every single detail to make sure the Church would be in complete readiness for the dedication service.”
 The History of the J. E. Baker Company 1964 William H Baker